How to Work with Essential Partners

 If faculty are interested in learning about a new classroom paradigm, you're ready for Essential Partners to lead a training on your campus.
 Get in touch to find out how.

-Individual faculty members interested in the dialogic classroom approach can register now for our summer faculty workshop in Cambridge, Massachusetts.
+Individual faculty members interested in the dialogic classroom approach can register now for a Dialogic Classroom training.

 Transform Your Campus Culture